AyahSoufan/AML_Proj/README.md

 ・TextPreprocessing.ipynb: code to pre-process data

 ・RandomForest_validation_all(biased).ipynb: code to do primitive random forest using bag of words and confirm the confusion matrix and ROC curve.

+  [00:49, 06/03/2018]
+・Naivebayes_submission.ipynb Predict for test data using Naivebayes.
+You can try another non NN model using this code ・LSTM_validaion.ipynb LSTM for tuning parameter.
+・LSTM_submission.ipynb Predict for test data using LSTM.
+You can try another NN model ・Average_submission.ipynb Average each prediction.(Since we get prediction from 5 samples) ・Mean_Ensemble.ipynb Build ensemble model

 ###########################################3
 - Grab Train Data from Kaggel
 - Run Cleaning Code